How to Win a TOLATA claim on a property following separation

 What happens where a property is owned by one partner only?

-There may be occasions where despite you living in a property as a couple, the property is only owned by one partner.
-This partner will have a legal ownership over the property.
+There may be occasions where despite you living in a property as a couple, the property is owned solely by one partner.
+This partner will have legal ownership over the property.
 In such a situation you may believe you have no rights over your partners property.
 However, when considering a TOLATA claim it is important to note that the courts will take into consideration the intention of the parties.
 Despite one partner not being a legal owner or owning the property jointly there may an intention for the home to be shared.

 When can a claim can be made under TOLATA 1996?